Admissions Information

 • Phonetics and Phonology

 The courses listed above may be taken prior to applying or, if admitted, can be taken in the first year of your graduate program.
 If you chose to take the five courses as part of your graduate program, it will take you three years to complete the program.
-Once admitted, an academic advisor will review your academic records and develop a plan for you.

 Catalog